vannguyengd/gooddata-ui/docs/table_component.md

 ## Totals

 You can display rows with aggregated measure data using the `totals` prop.
-For more information see [Specify Table Totals](table_totals.md).
+For more information, see [Specify Table Totals](table_totals.md).

 ## Properties